DrHazemAli/AzureImageSDK/wiki/Quick-Start.md

 # Quick Start Guide

-Get up and running with the Azure AI SDK in minutes!
+Get up and running with the Azure Image SDK in minutes!
 This guide will walk you through your first image generation using StableImageUltra.

 ## Prerequisites